 It is understandably nerve-wracking for beginners to deposit AUD into their account and use it to buy, trade, and store cryptocurrencies in an exchange’s wallet.
-The security measures that an exchange implement and their safety track record are important considerations.
+The security measures that an exchange implements and its safety track record are important considerations.

 CoinSpot and Digital Surge implement industry-standard security measures to safeguard customer funds and digital assets against potential loss, theft, or damage.
 Controls include the storage of the majority of held assets at highly secure offline locations, withdrawal restrictions, geo-lock logins, and 2FA.

 Although CoinSpot is the first Australian crypto exchange to attain ISO 27001 certification, both exchanges are on par when it comes to security.
-Additionally, our research indicated that neither platforms have experienced breaches in their digital frameworks since their inceptions.
+Additionally, our research indicated that neither platform has experienced breaches in its digital frameworks since its inception.